Pandaqi/Pandaqi-Studio/pandaqi-studio/content/timely-transports/_index.md

 Website (boards and game)?
 The **Phaser 3** library for programming, also completely free and open source.

 Everything else (concept, code, graphics, rules, ...) was completely made by me, Pandaqi!
 I've written two in-depth articles about the creation of this game (as I usually do):
-- [[Devlog] Timely Transports](/blog/boardgames/timely-transports/devlog-timely-transports): about problems I faced, solutions I found, why I chose to do certain things (or not do them), general interesting stuff about game design.
+- [(Devlog) Timely Transports](/blog/boardgames/timely-transports/devlog-timely-transports): about problems I faced, solutions I found, why I chose to do certain things (or not do them), general interesting stuff about game design.
-- [[Technical Devlog] Timely Transports](/blog/boardgames/timely-transports/tech-devlog-timely-transports): about the actual algorithms used for the game interface and generating the game board, both high overview and actual code samples
+- [(Technical Devlog) Timely Transports](/blog/boardgames/timely-transports/tech-devlog-timely-transports): about the actual algorithms used for the game interface and generating the game board, both high overview and actual code samples
-- [[Update] Timely Transports](/blog/boardgames/timely-transports/update-timely-transports): about the huge update I did for the game, half a year after release.
+- [(Update) Timely Transports](/blog/boardgames/timely-transports/update-timely-transports): about the huge update I did for the game, half a year after release.
 Why I did it, what changed, and more.

 {{% /section-centered %}}